cuayacas7/opencog/opencog/nlp/learn/README.md

    git checkout stable-2.2
 ```
    Earlier versions have problems of various sorts.
 Version 2.0.11
-   will quickly crash with the error message: `guile: hashtab.c:137:
+   will quickly crash with the error message:
-   vacuum_weak_hash_table: Assertion 'removed <= len' failed.`
+   > guile: hashtab.c:137: vacuum_weak_hash_table: Assertion 'removed <= len' failed.

    Also par-for-each hangs:
    https://debbugs.gnu.org/cgi/bugreport.cgi?bug=26616
-   (in guile-2.2, it doesn't hang, but still behaves very badly)
+   (in guile-2.2, it doesn't hang, but still behaves very badly).

 0.3) Opencog should be built with `link-grammar-5.4.3` or newer.
    You can check it by running `link-parser --version`